ZJU-REAL/GUI-RCPO/README.md

 ---
 ## 📄 Citation
-Please consider citing our paper if our code is useful:
+Please consider citing our paper if our methods are useful:
 ```bib
 @misc{du2025testtimereinforcementlearninggui,
       title={Test-Time Reinforcement Learning for GUI Grounding via Region Consistency},